AnnaBellido/AssignmentC3W4/CodeBook.md

 # Code book

 This code book describes the variables in the *final_summary.csv* file, in addition to the procedure followed to obtain such data.
+This data set was calculated from a list of data sets storing the results of an experiment, where participants had a Samsung Galaxy S at the height of their hips, and the data from the accelerometer was continuously stored (rate of 50Hz) as they did an activity (from a list of possible options).

 ## Variables